jisotalo/ads-server/README.md

 # Example: How to display full ADS packet from (debug etc.)

 In the examples above, a callback of type `(req, res)` is provided for each function.
-It is also possible to provide 3rd parameter `(req, res, packet)` for debuggin purposes.
+It is also possible to provide 3rd parameter `(req, res, packet)` for debugging purposes.

 ```ts
 server.onReadReq(async (req, res, packet) => {